drts01/presentation--ci-cd-101/slides/039-demo.md

 ```

 <aside class="notes">
-An important part of version control is<br />the ablity to see what is going on.
+An important part of version control is<br />the ability to see what is going on.
 * log - shows the history log
 * status - show status of files, i.e. modified, not tracking, etc.